-TrustFactory charges fees for the issuance, management, renewal, re-key and re-issue of the various Certificate products that it offers.
+TrustFactory charges fees for the issuance, management and renewal the various Certificate products that it offers.
 Such fees are provided on the TrustFactory website (www.trustfactory.net) and presented to Subscribers at the time the service is consumed.

 TrustFactory reserves the right to change its fee structure from time to time without prior notice to Subscribers.